fideltfg/unifi-voucher-manager/README.md

   - Verify Docker container has network access to UniFi controller
   - Check logs: `docker logs unifi-voucher-manager`
 - **The WiFi QR code button is disabled**
-  - Check the [Environment Variables](#environment-variables) section and make sure you configured the variables required for the WiFi QR code.
+  - Check the [Environment Variables](#environment-variables) section and make sure you configured the variables required for the WiFi QR code
-  - Check the browser console for variable configuration errors (generally by hitting `F12` and going to the 'console' tab).
+  - Check the browser console for variable configuration errors (generally by hitting `F12` and going to the 'console' tab)

 ### Getting Help